bawkee/SqlBinder/README.md

 SELECT * FROM Employees WHERE EmployeeID = :pemployeeId_1
 ```

-Notice that we're using the same query to create two entirely different commands.
+We're using the same query to create two entirely different commands.
 This time, the `{WHERE EmployeeID :employeeId}` part wasn't eliminated.

 Let's go further and retrieve **employees by IDs 1 and 2**.
 Again, we use the same query but different parameters are supplied to the crucial `SetCondition` method.